hector.gallardo@ctfc.cat

 LINE / Conservation of forest ecosystems

-Graduated in Biology, with a Master's degree in Ethology from 2014.
+Graduated in Biology with a Master’s in Ethology (2014).

-He has worked in various parks and nature reserves in South America to study the diversity and occupancy of medium and large terrestrial vertebrates, developing educational materials in collaboration with local communities.
-In Canada, he collaborated in the Alberta region on mitigating human-bear conflicts through bear tagging and monitoring, as well as in public education efforts.
-Additionally, he has worked in the hunting management section of the Government of Catalonia, focusing on the management and reduction of agricultural damage.
+He has worked in several parks and natural reserves across South America, studying the diversity and habitat use of medium- and large-sized terrestrial vertebrates, while also developing educational materials in collaboration with local communities.
+In Alberta, Canada, he contributed to mitigating human–bear conflict through bear tagging and monitoring, as well as public education initiatives.
+Additionally, he worked in the Hunting Activities Department of the Government of Catalonia, focusing on management and reducing agricultural damage.

-Currently, he works in the field and in data analysis for projects dedicated to the conservation and study of forest biodiversity.
-Among them, he participates in the LIFE UNCINATA project for the restoration and protection of black pine forests, supports the monitoring and management of large carnivores, and analyzes the role of carrion in the ecosystems of the Pyrenees.
+Currently, he is engaged in fieldwork and data analysis for projects dedicated to forest biodiversity conservation and research.
+Among them, he participates in the LIFE UNCINATA* project for the restoration and protection of black pine forests, where he supports the monitoring and management of large carnivores, and studies the ecological role of carrion-eating animals in Pyrenean ecosystems.

 Keywords